Wavetable synthesis: Confusion with sample-based synthesis (S&S) and Digital Wave Synthesis

 In 1992, with the introduction of the Creative Labs Sound Blaster 16 the term "wavetable" started to be (incorrectly) applied as a marketing term to their sound card.
 However, these sound cards did not employ any form of wavetable synthesis, but rather PCM samples and FM synthesis.

 S&S (Sample and Synthesis) and Digital Wave Synthesis was the main method of sound synthesis utilised by digital synthesizers starting in the mid 1980s with synthesizers such as Sequential Circuits Prophet VS, Korg DW6000/8000 (DW standing for Digital Wave), Roland D50 and Korg M1 through to current synthesizers.

 Ableton addressed some confusion in an article:

-Often they now have displays showing a real time 3d graphs of the wave table being played back with the current waveform highlighted which is the signature feature common in modern wavetable synths.

 User wavetables

 The creation of new wavetables was previously a difficult process unless supported by specialized editing facilities and (near) real-time playback of edited wavetables on the synthesizer.
 Such editors often required the use of extra hardware devices like the PPG Waveterm or were only present in expensive models like the Waldorf WAVE.
 More commonly, pre-computed wavetables could be added via memory cards or sent to the synthesizer via MIDI.
 Today, wavetables can be created more easily by software and auditioned directly on a computer.
 Since all waveforms used in wavetable synthesis are periodic, the time-domain and frequency-domain representation are exact equivalents of each other and both can be used simultaneously to define waveforms and wavetables.